Visual arts

 Money flows

 The figures above show the expenditures of municipalities, provinces and the government on visual arts (and design).
 The government, provinces and municipalities support cultural institutions separately from each other via structural and incidental funds.
-How the burdens are distributed differs per region and this is clearly visible on the maps.
-This often applies: where municipalities invest a lot, the provinces invest little, and vice versa.
-Municipal expenditure for visual arts and design are highest in Utrecht, followed by Breda and Amsterdam.
+How the burden is distributed therefore differs by region, and this is clearly visible on the maps.
+Generally, the following applies: where municipalities invest heavily, provinces invest little, and vice versa.
+The municipal burdens for visual arts and design are highest in Utrecht in 2023, followed by Breda and Amsterdam.
 The rest of the municipalities spend considerably less on visual arts.
-Looking at the provinces, Noord-Brabant (2,6 million) and Limburg (1,6 million) invest considerably in the task area visual arts, especially when compared to the provinces that house the four major cities: the provinces of North Holland, South Holland and Utrecht spend 0 euros on visual arts and design.
-A sharp upward trend can be seen in government expenditure on visual arts in 2020 and 2021, which can be explained by the additional expenditure on support measures during the corona pandemic.
-The page Cash flows discusses the various cash flows within the cultural sector in detail.
+Looking at the provinces, North Brabant (2,6 million) and Limburg (1,6 million) invest significantly in the field of visual arts, certainly in comparison with the provinces that house the four major cities: in 2023, the provinces of North Holland, South Holland, and Utrecht spent 0 euros on visual arts and design.
+The page on Money Flows discusses the various money flows within the cultural sector in detail.

 In %.
 Source: Collective Selfie 5 (Vinken et al. 2025) and NGA 2022.

-On our Cash flows page, it has been calculated that the visual arts sector earned at least 2023 million euros in its own income in 256,1.
-This analysis is based on income from image rights (source Pictoright) and income from art museums (source CBS).
-In 2023, Pictoright paid out 13,1 million euros in compensation to creators whose images were used.
-The art museums had a combined own income of 243 million euros, of which 140 million euros in audience income and 103 million euros in other income (this calculation omits income from sponsorship).
+On our page Money flows It has been calculated that the visual arts sector earned at least 256,1 million euros in own revenue in 2023.
+This analysis is based on revenue from image rights (source Pictoright) and revenue from art museums (source CBS).
+In 2024, Pictoright paid out 13,1 million euros in royalties to creators whose visual material was used.
+The art museums had a combined own revenue of 243 million euros, of which 140 million euros was from audience revenue and 103 million euros from other revenue (income from sponsorship has been excluded from this calculation).

 What else do we want to know about the field of Visual Arts?

-New creators and institutions within the Visual Arts domain seem to increasingly face challenges.
-For years, high property prices in urban areas and high inequality within the domain have negatively affected the space available for new voices (Kraaijeveld 2019).
-This threshold is ongoing and does not seem likely to change in the coming years (Schmidt 2023).
-Several institutions observe an ageing population.
-Are there enough facilities for new Dutch artists, galleries and institutions?
+High real estate prices in urban areas and significant inequality within the visual arts domain have for years had a negative impact on the space available for new makers (Kraaijeveld 2019).
+This barrier remains relevant and does not appear likely to change in the coming years (Schmidt 2023).
+Various institutions indicate observing an aging workforce.
+Are there sufficient facilities for new Dutch artists, galleries, and institutions?

 To gain more insight into this development, it is important to take a closer look at the various organizational forms that have emerged in the domain in recent years.
-For example, makers increasingly seem to join forces to join forces – think, for example, of collaborations around creative breeding grounds, but also of artist collectives (Smallenburg 2021).
-Cultural breeding grounds ensure innovation, connection and cross-pollination.
-But they are not a panacea for existing obstacles, such as housing shortages and rising prices (Boekmanstichting 2023).
-What does the rise of partnerships say about the position of the individual maker on the labor market?
-What are the possibilities for mixing financing forms in a collaboration?
-And to what extent is collaboration stimulated by the educational institutions?
+For instance, makers appear to be joining forces increasingly often to combine their strengths – consider, for instance, collaborations centered on creative incubators, but also artist collectives (Smallenburg 2021).
+What does the rise of collaborative partnerships say about the position of the individual maker in the labor market?
+What are the possibilities for mixing funding models within a collaboration?
+And to what extent is collaboration encouraged by educational institutions?

-Another issue related to the aging of the visual arts sector concerns the stability of cash flows.
-Several institutions indicate that there is little room for the sustainable development of young talent within the current subsidy system.
-There is still a lack of an instrument to structurally measure the influence of subsidies and other facilities on talent development in a structural, multi-year manner.
+Another issue related to the aging of the visual arts sector concerns the stability of financial flows.
+Several institutions point out that there is little room within the current subsidy system for the sustainable development of young talent.
+There is still a lack of an instrument to structurally measure the impact of subsidies and other facilities on talent development in a multi-year manner.
 What is happening in the studios of subsidized makers?
 Which young institutions and makers are throwing in the towel – and why?
 And which young institutions and makers are successful?

-Finally, this analysis shows that the major trends within the field of Visual Arts – an unstable and unequal labour market, digitalisation and an increasing demand for more diversity and inclusion – remain relevant.
-What is the impact of further expansion of digital possibilities and the differences that arise between larger and smaller museums?
+Finally, this analysis reveals that the major trends within the visual arts domain—an unstable and unequal labor market, digitalization, and an increasing demand for greater diversity and inclusion—remain relevant.
+What is the impact of the further expansion of digital possibilities and the differences arising therefrom between larger and smaller museums?
 To what extent do political shifts determine the daily practice of makers?
-In addition, the emerging discussion about artificial intelligence (AI) raises many questions.
-Is AI a threat to creativity and copyright or does it offer opportunities to innovate art?
+Additionally, the integration of artificial intelligence (AI) raises many questions.
+Is AI a threat to creativity and copyright, or does it offer opportunities to innovate art?

-It therefore remains important to continue monitoring developments in the visual arts, with attention to the needs from the field.
-Because what do the many new guidelines, measures and reforms mean for practice?
+It therefore remains important to continue monitoring developments in the visual arts, with attention to the needs of the field.

 Would you like to know more about the Visual Arts domain?